mhdsakr/Lazy-Safety-Synthesis/README.md

 Acta Informatica 57 (1), 81-106.

-Sample command to run the tool:
+To run the tool:

-LazySafetySynt.py inoutfile.aag -o outputfile.aag
+LazySafetySynt.py -help